 Gas and air (Entonox) for labour

 This is a mixture of oxygen and nitrous oxide gas.
 Gas and air will not remove all the pain, but it can help reduce it and make it more bearable.
-Many women like it because it's easy to use and they control it themselves.
+It's easy to use and you control it yourself.

 You breathe in the gas and air through a mask or mouthpiece, which you hold yourself.
 The gas takes about 15-20 seconds to work, so you breathe it in just as a contraction begins.
 It works best if you take slow, deep breaths.

 - there are no harmful side effects for you or the baby

-- some women find that it makes them feel sick, sleepy or unable to concentrate – if this happens, you can stop using it
+- it can make you feel lightheaded, sick, sleepy or unable to concentrate, but if this happens you can stop using it